rafaewaqarqazi/ugpc/README.md

 ## Under Graduate Project Committee Automation Web App

-A Software development tool for Final Year of BS students and Project committee to make their life easier in whole process.
+A Software development tool for Final Year of BSCS/SE/IT students and Project committee to make their life easier in whole process, from **proposal submission to project Tracking and evaluation and much more**.

 **Project is being Developed Using MERN Stack and NextJS React Framework**